lcaballero/hitman/readme.md

 }

 func main() {
-	hits := NewTargets()
+	targets := NewTargets()
-	hits.AddOrPanic(NewWorker())
-	hits.AddOrPanic(NewWorker())
+	targets.AddOrPanic(NewComponent())
+	targets.AddOrPanic(NewComponent())

 	//pass the signals you want to end your application death := DEATH.NewDeath(SYS.SIGINT, SYS.SIGTERM)

 	// when you want to block for shutdown signals
-	// this will finish when a signal of your type is sent to your application death.WaitForDeath(hits)
+	// this will finish when a signal of your type is sent to your application death.WaitForDeath(targets)
 }
 ```

+## Changes

+### 2016-04-06
+1. Revised the readme.

+### 2016-03-01

+1. Added `AddOrPanic` for services that return errors on construction
+   (convenience).
+1. Partitioned the `Target` interface into `Named` and `Target` so
+   that `Name()` was optional.
+1. Added Put that can take a given name instead of requiring the
+   `Named` interface.
+1. Added tests for the above changes.

 ## License

 See license file.

 The use and distribution terms for this software are covered by the
-[Eclipse Public License 1.0][EPL-1], which can be found in the file 'license' at the
+[Eclipse Public License 1.0][EPL-1], which can be found in the file
-root of this distribution.
-By using this software in any fashion, you are
+'license' at the root of this distribution.
+By using this software in
-agreeing to be bound by the terms of this license.
-You must not remove this
+any fashion, you are agreeing to be bound by the terms of this
-notice, or any other, from this software.
+license.
+You must not remove this notice, or any other, from this
+software.

 [EPL-1]: http://opensource.org/licenses/eclipse-1.0.txt